 Article Twenty: Investigation of Misconduct Allegations

-① When investigating misconduct and violations of the research ethics set forth herein, the Committee shall give the author(s) ample opportunity to respond to allegations.
+1. When investigating misconduct and violations of the research ethics set forth herein, the Committee shall give the author(s) ample opportunities to respond to allegations within three months.

-② The Committee shall not disclose the identity of the author(s) suspected of misconduct until the final decision has been made by KATE.
+6. The Committee shall not disclose the identity of the author(s) suspected of misconduct until the final decision has been made by KATE.
 The sharing of information shall only be allowed if there is no response from the author, the response is inadequate, or more than one journal is thought to be affected.

 Article Twenty-One: Report to the Standing Executive Board

 The Committee shall report to the Standing Executive Board about the findings of an investigation into a possible breach of the Standards.
 Possible breaches of the Standards shall include the following:

 1. Submission of a manuscript to multiple journals

 2. Submission of a manuscript previously published elsewhere

 3. Submission of a manuscript that borrows part or all of another person’s research findings without proper acknowledgement